Skip to content

 I use a coffee scent and add 2 ounces of scent to this recipe.

-Below is a picture of my coffee soap, you can see the coffee grounds and the natural color the coffee gives the soap.
+Below is a picture of my coffee soap, where you can see the coffee grounds and the natural color the coffee gives the soap.

 You can also use coffee in place of your water for a darker color.